 Despite the employer’s authority in this situation to ignore a defiant treating physician, CMS has not found UR denials alone persuasive enough to omit recommendations made by a treating physician when the jurisdiction offers another level of review, namely, an IMR.
-However, ISO Claims Partners has had success in using a UR to override subsequent recommendations made by a treating physician in a jurisdiction where the UR is the highest level of review.
+However, we have had success in using a UR to override subsequent recommendations made by a treating physician in a jurisdiction where the UR is the highest level of review.
 This distinction may offer insight into how CMS will weigh URs when evaluating MSAs.
 In other words, a UR in one jurisdiction is not necessarily weighted the same as a UR in another jurisdiction.
 Rather, the persuasiveness of a UR at CMS can depend on whether the jurisdiction has another level of review.

-Recently, ISO Claims Partners was successful in using a UR decision as the basis to exclude lumbar facet injections.
+Recently, we were successful in using a UR decision as the basis to exclude lumbar facet injections.
 In this Tennessee case, the treating pain management provider had recommended lumbar facet injection as part of the patient’s future treatment plan.
 A UR was then performed through which the procedure was denied as not reasonable or necessary.
 The UR is a mandatory process in Tennessee under Rule 0800-02-06-.05.
 As such, the employer took the position that the treatment would not be provided nor would the employer be obligated to pay for it, because it was determined not reasonable or necessary.
 After the UR was completed, the same treating pain management physician continued to request the injections.
 Nevertheless, using the UR as a basis for excluding the injections, the MSA was prepared and approved without the injections.
 Had this been a California case, where employees can appeal for an IMR, it’s doubtful that CMS would have excluded the injections based on a UR alone.

 How CMS will allocate treatment when a Utilization Review and treating physician disagree on future treatment is still a gray area.
 One successful case is certainly not indicative of how CMS will evaluate all similar claims.
-ISO Claims Partners continues to collect data to analyze CMS trends.
+We continues to collect data to analyze CMS trends.
 Based on this single case, one can speculate that for a jurisdiction in which no IMR level exists, a UR alone may persuade CMS to omit treatment recommended by a treating physician.